Briefings Tracks

 Enterprise Security

 Enterprise Security is a track that covers the complex interactions between networks, identity providers, servers, client endpoints, data storage and all other components that comprise a modern enterprise IT footprint across its operating environment.
 It covers attack chains that cascade across corporate resources, analysis of targeted attacks, along with current risks, threats, and defense techniques.
-If it's new research targeting systems used to run companies rather than the applications they provide or the operating systems themselves, the Enterprise Security track is probably a natural home for it.
+If it's new research targeting systems used to run organizations rather than the applications they provide or the operating systems themselves, the Enterprise Security track is probably a natural home for it.

 Exploit Development & Vulnerability Discovery

 The Exploit Development & Vulnerability Discovery track focuses on leading-edge, practical techniques for gaining code execution or similar unauthorized access to software.
-Successful submissions often share novel approaches to vulnerability discovery, new code execution techniques or mitigation bypasses.
-Submissions are welcome across a wide array of technology, including mobile devices, cloud and browsers; submissions that present attacks against 'hard' targets that lack known techniques are often the most successful.
+Successful submissions often share novel approaches to vulnerability discovery, new exploit techniques or mitigation bypasses.
+Submissions that present attacks against 'hard' targets that lack known techniques are often the most successful.
 Submissions shouldn't be constrained to memory safety issues, but these often resonate with the Black Hat audience.

 Track Lead